Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 9 - 12.

 #### Document Result(s):
+1. An user account (for testing) was created to fullfill the test's requirments, record:
+    + The username and email address of the account.
+1. If any form of validation fails, record:
-1. The test name, any input/textarea that incorrectly accepted/refused information, what form of validation failed (include wheather it was JS, Python, or both), and if it was a new recipe or edited recipe if any form of validation fails.
+    + The test name, any input/textarea that incorrectly accepted or refused information, what form of validation failed (type of validation and if was JS and/or Python), and if it was a new recipe or edited recipe.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Search Chef Name